rubensworks/rubensworks.net/README.md

 | `public/`, `css/main.scss` | images, `ads.txt`, and the stylesheet entry point — copied or compiled through as they are |

-Everything under `src/` is templates and code: `src/pages` for routes, `src/layouts` and `src/components` for the shell, and `src/lib` for the bibliography engine and the Markdown pipeline.
+Everything under `src/` is templates and code: `src/pages` for routes, `src/layouts` and `src/components` for the shell, `src/lib` for the bibliography engine and the Markdown pipeline, and `src/scripts` for the only code that runs in the reader's browser.

 ## Development